-Admission Requirements: A student eligible for admission to the College can normally be considered for admission to the Basic Refrigeration Career Studies Certificate Level I. Proficiency in high school mathematics is required.
-Students who are not proficient in mathematics will be required to correct their deficiencies in developmental courses.
+Admission Requirements: A student eligible for admission to the College can normally be considered for admission to the Refrigeration Career Studies Certificate.
+Proficiency in high school mathematics is required.
+Direct enrollment guidelines using either multiple measures or informed placement will determine a student's placement into collegelevel English and mathematics courses.

 Due to HVACR industry changes related to EPA regulations involving refrigerants, DOE efficiency requirements for equipment, and equipment manufacturer requirements for updated training, students requesting advanced placement credit for any AIR classes more than 8 years old, from VHCC or other sources, will need to demonstrate competency, and an understanding of current HVACR procedures to the HVACR faculty in order to receive approval.